Are you paying for the right HIFU procedure?

 HIFU stands for “High Intensity Focused Ultrasound” – it works by focusing ultrasound energy into heat energy.
 When focused on the skin layers, it remodels and stimulates collagen growth.

-A proper HIFU not only stimulates collagen and lifts sagging skin, it can also be used to reduce unwanted facial fat, especially around the lower face area including the double chin removal.
+A proper HIFU not only stimulates collagen and lifts sagging skin.
+It also reduces unwanted facial fat, especially around the lower face area, including double chin removal.

-There is also the Fractionated Ultrasound (also named HIFU), which are commonly offered by medispas and facial spas i.e. you don’t need a medical license to operate these machines.
-They can also be the choice of HIFU for certain clinics.
+There is also the Fractionated Ultrasound (also named HIFU), commonly offered by medi-spas and facial spas. i.e. you don’t need a medical license to operate these machines.
+They are also the choice of ultrasound anti-aging device for certain clinics.

 2. Is it done by a doctor?

-In Singapore, only medical clinics offer HSA-approved HIFU procedures, which are to be done by a doctor.
+In Singapore, only medical clinics offer HSA-approved medical-grade ultrasound procedures performed by a doctor.

-There are multiple medi-spas and facial spas that offers “HIFU” treatments, often at a fraction of the price a proper HIFU costs.
-This is the Fractionated Ultrasound treatment and is often done by therapists.
+There are multiple medi-spas and facial spas that offers “HIFU” (Fractionated Ultrasound) treatments, often at a fraction of the price a proper HIFU costs.
+This is often done by therapists.

 Every face is different and requires a different number of shots at different areas of the face for the best results.
 An assessment of the face before starting the procedure is very important.
-Not all faces are made the same and a HIFU procedure should not be a fixed protocol for everyone.
+Not all faces are made the same, and HIFU should not be a fixed protocol for everyone.

-Also take note that a proper HIFU’s handpiece is moved on the face in a linear pattern, not a continuous circular motion.
-This is because the handpiece has to be stationary when the shots are being performed to ensure that the focused ultrasound energy stays at one point.
+Also take note that a proper HIFU’s handpiece moves on the face in a linear pattern, not in a continuous circular motion.
+The handpiece is stationary when shots are performed to ensure that the focused ultrasound energy stays at one point.
 This properly targets the specific area and depth, so it should not be ‘spread’ around in a continuous motion.

 3. “Painless” HIFUs